zcris0017/transformers_introduction/README.md

 Please put both files in the same folder if you want to run the Complete_Model.py.

 Please feel free to email me at zcr1281474170@163.com if there is anything wrong with the explanation to the codes.

+More details about BPE, Search, Averaging can be found on https://github.com/opennmt/opennmt-py